Need help getting funds? Lendtek matches you with lenders instantly

 Table of Contents

-Typically, you’ll see factor rates associated with short-term loans and merchant cash advances, although they occasionally pop up elsewhere.
+Typically, you’ll see factor rates associated with short-term loans and merchant cash advances, although they occasionally appear elsewhere.

-Overall, factor rates provide an easy and straightforward way to calculate fees.
-While this sounds great in theory, the simplicity of factor rates can disguise just how high the cost of borrowing actually is.
+Overall, factor rates provide a straightforward way to calculate fees.
+While this sounds great in theory, the simplicity of factor rates can disguise how expensive borrowing actually is.
 Factor rates also make it more difficult to compare loans.

 Factor rates are usually written as a multiplier (i.e., 1.2).
 To determine your total repayment, your borrowing amount will be multiplied by the factor rate.
-The calculation is as easy as that:
+Here’s how it works:

 Borrowing Amount × Factor Rate = Total Repayment

-Sometimes, factor rates are written as a percentage.
-Using the example above, your factor rate would be 20%, meaning that the fee is 20% of your borrowing amount.
+Sometimes, the cost is expressed as a percentage of the borrowed amount rather than as a multiplier.
+Using the example above, this would represent a 20% fee on the borrowed amount.
 Even if the factor rate is written as a percentage, be aware that a factor rate is not equivalent to an interest rate.

-Although factor rates and interest rates appear similar, there are some important differences which potential borrowers need to be aware of.
+Although factor rates and interest rates appear similar, there are some important differences that borrowers should understand.

 As shown above, fixed fees are only calculated once, before the loan is issued.
-The fee will stay the same, regardless of how long repayment takes.
+In most cases, the fee stays the same regardless of how quickly you repay.

 Factor rates and interest rates are both legitimate ways to calculate fees.
-However, they cannot be compared apples-to-apples.
+However, they can’t be compared directly.
 A 20% factor rate is not the same as a 20% interest rate (even if they are for a year in length).

-Although factor rates appear incredibly straightforward, some lenders use practices that are not immediately apparent, but can drive up the cost of your loan.
+Although factor rates appear incredibly straightforward, some lenders use practices that aren’t immediately obvious but can increase costs.
 The most common practices are prepayment penalties and double-dipping.

-Because fixed fees are determined ahead of time, you cannot save money for repaying before your term is up.
-If you have a total repayment of $12,000 and a term length of 24 months, you often have to pay the full amount, regardless of whether you’re repaying in six months, one year, or after the full 24 months.
+Because fixed fees are determined ahead of time, you cannot save money by repaying before your term is up.
+If your total repayment is $12,000 with a term length of 24 months, you often have to pay the full amount, regardless of whether you’re repaying in six months, one year, or after the full 24 months.

 Fortunately, many lenders that use factor rates do actually offer discounts to merchants who repay their loans early.
 Typically, the lender will forgive a percentage of the remaining fee if you repay early.
 For example, a lender might forgive 25% of the fee for early repayment.
-Just don’t assume they’ll do it unless they explicitly say so.
+Don’t assume this applies unless it’s clearly stated.

 Double-dipping compounds the problems introduced by the inherent prepayment penalty associated with factor rates.